allegro/blog/_posts/2022-02-03-visual-thinking.md

 ![private models](/img/articles/2022-02-03-visual-thinking/private_models.png)

-In case of the second scenario the model is common.
+In the case of the second scenario, the model is shared.
 There is no need to maintain private models.
 It is easy to understand changed elements and to refer to discussed changes later.
 “A picture is worth a thousand words” after all.

 ![common model](/img/articles/2022-02-03-visual-thinking/common_model.png)